gardener/landscaper/docs/deployer/healthchecks.md

   # Allows to disable the default readiness checks.
   # optional; set to false by default.
   disableDefault: true
-  # Defines the time to wait before giving up on a resource
-  # to be ready.
-Should be changed with long startup time pods.
-  # optional; default to 180 seconds/3 minutes.
-  timeout: 3m
   # Configuration of custom readiness checks which are used
   # to check on custom fields and their values
   # especially useful for resources that came in through CRDs